Finiteness properties of torsion fields of abelian varieties: Application to the weak Hilbert property

-In this appendix we use exactly the same notation as the paper \cite{bfp1} and the manuscript \cite{bfp2}.
-In particular a normal variety $X$ over a field $K$ of characteristic zero is said to have {\sl the weak Hilbert property} (WHP for short), if for every finite family $(f_j: Y_j\to X)_{j=1,\cdots, s}$ of ramified covers and every proper closed subset $C$ of $X$ we have $X(K)\neq C(K)\cup \bigcup_{j=1}^s f_j(Y_j(K))$.
+In this section we use exactly the same notation as the paper \cite{bfp1} and the manuscript \cite{bfp2}.
+In particular, if $X$ is a normal variety over a field $K$ of characteristic zero and $W\subset X(K)$, then $W$ is said to be {\sl strongly thin} if there exists a finite family $(f_j: Y_j\to X)_{j=1,\cdots, s}$ of finite ramified morphisms and a proper closed subset $C$ of $X$ such that each $Y_j$ is normal and connected and such that $W\subset C(K)\cup \bigcup_{j=1}^s f_j(Y_j(K))$.
+Furthermore $X$ is said to have {\sl the weak Hilbert property} (WHP for short), if $X(K)$ is not strongly thin.